yam-ai/bert-multilabel-classifier/README.md

    ]
 }
 ```
-Then in reply we should get back a list of scores, indicating the likelihoods of the labels for the input texts:
+Then in reply we should get back a list of scores, indicating the likelihoods of the labels for the input texts (e.g., two Albert Einstein quotes as follows):
 ```json
 [
    {